aws-samples/amazon-cloudfront-secure-static-site/README.md

 You must have a registered domain name, such as example.com, and point it to a Route 53 hosted zone in the same AWS account in which you deploy this solution.
 For more information, see [Configuring Amazon Route 53 as your DNS service](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-configuring.html).

 ## Deploy the solution

+> :⚠️ This template can only be deployed in the `us-east-1` region

 To deploy the solution, you use [AWS CloudFormation](https://aws.amazon.com/cloudformation).
 You can use the CloudFormation console, or download the CloudFormation template to deploy it on your own.

 > **Note:** You must have IAM permissions to launch CloudFormation templates that create IAM roles, and to create all the AWS resources in the solution.
 Also, you are responsible for the cost of the AWS services used while running this solution.
 For more information about costs, see the pricing pages for each AWS service.